Minnetonka Air Conditioner Repair & Furnace Repair

 Minnetonka A/C Repair Company

 Are you tired of searching for the number one Minnetonka Air Conditioner Repair & Furnace Repair company in Minnesota?
 Comfort Solutions HVAC repair service has many locations and one of our locations is in Minnetonka, MN.
-Our Minnetonka A/C Repair Company is one of the top in Minnesota, Give us a call today!
+Our Minnetonka A/C Repair Company is one of the best-rated HVAC companies in Minnesota, Give us a call today!

 Part of the city includes the eastern tip of Lake Minnetonka, one of the largest lakes in Minnesota.
 The outlet of Lake Minnetonka is Minnehaha Creek, which winds through South Minneapolis before ending at Minnehaha Falls and flowing into the Mississippi River.
 Minnetonka is located 8 miles (13 km) west of Minneapolis in Hennepin County.